-From the moment I ate this in one of my favourite Japanese restaurants in Montreal, I knew I had to try to re-create it at home.
+From the moment I ate this in one of my favorite Japanese restaurants in Montreal, I knew I had to try to re-create it at home.
 Sushi grade raw tuna as you may know from my blog, is one of my best-loved protein.
 It might look fancy, but in reality it is actually very easy to do.
 You can serve this up as an appetizer like I did here, or make more tuna and eat it as a main course over a bed of shoba noodles and vegetables.

-Spoon a bit of the sauce on top of the tuna, and garnish with fried spaghetti and green onions.
+- Spoon a bit of the sauce on top of the tuna, and garnish with fried spaghetti and green onions.

 Pour the sauce over the tuna only right before serving, because the alcohol in the sauce can change the color of the fish.You can cook the tuna for a little longer if you find it too raw, but since its sushi-grade there is absolutely no problem.
 Don't skip the crispy spaghetti, the texture plays a big role in this dish, but you can use anything crispy and fried.
 For example, fried leeks, parsnip, sweet potato, taro etc..